cgiohidalgo/SASR/README.md

 cd /SARS

-sudo apt-get install python3-pip
+sudo apt-get install python3-pip*

-sudo pip3 install virtualenv
+sudo pip3 install virtualenv*

-virtualenv venv
+virtualenv venv*

+* These steps are not necessary if the repository environment is activated.

 cd venv